yaroslavsobolev/robowski-maps/README.md

 ### Installing Microsoft Visual C++ 14.0 or greater (required only for [Mayavi](https://docs.enthought.com/mayavi/mayavi/))
 After downloading `vs_buildtools.exe` from [Microsoft website](https://visualstudio.microsoft.com/visual-cpp-build-tools/):
-When installing, click "Modify" near the "Visual Studio Build Tools" and check the "Desktop development with C++" option in the opened window, then click "Modify" button in the lower right corner.
+When installing, in the section "Desctop & Mobile" click the "Desktop development with C++" option in the opened window, then click "Install" button in the lower right corner.

 If you get the following error, click "Start", type "Developer" and launch the "Developer Command Prompt for VS 2022".
 Then navigate to